Digital Onboarding KYC: Drop-Offs & Compliance

 Industry benchmarks place the average drop-off rate between 40 and 68% for non-optimised journeys.
 An optimised journey with guided capture, real-time verification and progressive collection typically achieves 30-45% drop-off.
 The best performers in the market fall below 30% through continuous data-driven optimisation.

-Is biometric verification mandatory for KYC?
+Is biometric verification mandatory for KYC in Canada?

 How do you reconcile progressive collection with the obligation to identify before establishing a business relationship?

-The MLRs require identification before establishing a business relationship, not before creating a non-functional provisional account.
+FINTRAC requires client identification before establishing a business relationship, not before creating a non-functional provisional account.
 A provisional account with no transaction capability can be created with minimal information.
 Full identification occurs before account activation, enabling progressive collection without regulatory breach.

 Toward Frictionless Compliant Onboarding